minimapletinytools/react-lua-tutorial/README.md

 # react-lua-tutorial-and-storybook

+This repo contains tutorial examples for using `react-lua` to write UI for your Roblox experiences.
+It should be an invaluable tool for anyone getting started with `react-lua` + Roblox.

+It is the companion code for [this article](TODO).
+Please read the article first!!

-# Running Examples
+# Running Examples (simple)

-If you just want to view the examples, you can open the place.rbxl in Roblox Studio.
+This repo is setup using Rojo + Wally, however, you can still just open the place.rbxl in Roblox Studio to view the examples.
+Modify `StarterPlayer > StarterPlayerScripts > Client` (mapped from `src/client/init.client.lua`) to choose which example you want to run.

+# Setting up Rojo + Wally

+Changes made within Roblox Studio ARE NOT reflected into this folder.
 If you'd like to make changes to the files in this directory and see them reflected in Roblox Studio, you will need to setup [Rojo](https://rojo.space/).

 <details>
   <summary>Click for Rojo Usage Instructions</summary>